 Disclosure: This post may contain affiliate links.
 If you purchase an item that I link to then I will make a small commission, at no extra cost to you.

-There’s a lot to consider when traveling with a baby.
+There’s a lot to consider when traveling with a baby or small child and when you’re off on holiday you want to make sure that you have a stress free experience.
 How many hours will I have to travel?
 Will there be facilities to make a bottle?
 Will the nappies be the same?
 Will there be highchairs?
 Things that were minor details before the little ones came along suddenly become deal breakers, and you are likely to worry or stress over things you never knew possible.
 Don’t panic though, traveling with a baby doesn’t have to be hard work.
 It just requires a little more planning!

 One key consideration when planning your travel itinerary is your accommodations.
 When traveling in the United States, you must typically choose between two lodging types: hotels and motels.
 But which is better when traveling with a baby?
 Here is my guide about important things to consider.